Privacy Policy

 We use personal data for the following purposes:

 We retain personal data only for as long as necessary to fulfill the purposes described above, unless a longer retention period is required or permitted by law.
+The following schedule describes our general retention practices by category:

 4. How we share personal data